Rookie: Baseball

-To qualify as a rookie in Major League Baseball (MLB), a player must not have exceeded 130 at bats or fifty innings pitched in the majors, and also fewer than 45 days on the active rosters of major league clubs (excluding time on the disabled list or any time after rosters are expanded on September 1) in their previous seasons.
-Major League Baseball awards the best rookie with the Major League Baseball Rookie of the Year Award, as voted upon by the Baseball Writers' Association of America and first bestowed in 1947.
+To qualify as a rookie in Major League Baseball (MLB), a player must not have exceeded 130 at bats or 50 innings pitched in the major leagues, and also fewer than 45 days on the active rosters of major-league clubs (excluding time on the injured list or any time after rosters are expanded on September 1) in their previous seasons.
+MLB annually bestows the Major League Baseball Rookie of the Year Award, as voted upon by the Baseball Writers' Association of America (BBWAA) and first awarded in 1947.
 Since 2001, MLB also issues the Major League Baseball Rookie of the Month Award.

 Basketball

 In the National Basketball Association, a rookie is any player who has never played a game in the NBA until that year and the past 1 years.
 The NBA awards the best rookie with the NBA Rookie of the Year Award, as voted upon by a selected panel of United States and Canadian sportswriters and broadcasters.
 In the NBA, rookies have special contract rules which limit how much a team can pay them as well as limiting the length of the contract.